PhilipQuirke/SkyCombAnalystHelp/Errors.md

 ## Camera down angle
 The gimbal could be pointing the cameras at the horizon, or straight down at the ground, or somewhere inbetween.

 This angle is key to SkyComb Analyst calculations.
-The drone flight log often does <u>not</u> contain this angle.
+The drone flight log often does **not** contain this angle.

 SkyComb Analyst provides a manual process for the operator to specific the "camera down angle" for a given drone flight.
 Refer [Flight](./Flight.md#camera-down-angle) page for more detail.